-The impressions you leave at the workplace have a significant impact on your success on the job, your future and the University.
-Remember, you're an ambassador of the Arts & Science Co-op Program and of the University of Toronto.
+The impressions you leave at the workplace have a significant impact on your success on the job, your reference, and on the University.
+Remember: while you're on work term, you're an ambassador of the Arts & Science Co-op Program and of the University of Toronto.

 While you're on a work term, we're still here for you.
 If you have questions or need some guidance along the way, you can check in with your Work Term Engagement Coordinator.

 Five Tips For a Successful Co-op Work Term

 Here are some guidelines to help you be as successful as possible:

 Follow the terms & conditions of your employment